ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 ## Web Bluetooth

 There’s a little known [Web Bluetooth](https://github.com/WebBluetoothCG/web-bluetooth) standard that allows web browsers to communicate via Bluetooth.
-Unfortunately [there isn’t support in Apple’s Safari nor Firefox](https://caniuse.com/web-bluetooth), so there doesn’t seem to be widespread usage.
-We can still make a quick prototype using Google Chrome on macOS!
+Unfortunately [there isn’t support in Apple’s Safari or Firefox](https://caniuse.com/web-bluetooth), so there doesn’t seem to be widespread usage.
+But we can still make a quick prototype using Google Chrome on macOS!

 One thing to note is that connecting with Web Bluetooth requires a "user gesture" like a button click to initiate.
 Here is an example of the error message when trying to connect to Bluetooth calling from `window.onload`: